strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Union-Find-Kruskal.md

 While externally the data structure is represented in the code as a `Map<'a,'a UFNode>`, with `'a` being a type variable replaced at runtime by the effective type stored in the Union-Find.

-The follwing code snippets contain the most important methods of the Union-Find data
+The following code snippets contain the most important methods of the Union-Find data
 structure:

  - the `initUF` function initializes the Union-Find data structure starting from